What is a “non-negotiable” boundary?

 - Disclosure polygraph and/or follow-up polygraphs

-However, for most partners these aren’t appropriate non-negotiable boundaries.
+However, for most betrayed partners these aren’t appropriate non-negotiable boundaries.
 Why?

-If you’re not prepared to leave the relationship if your partner doesn’t fulfill one of these needs, then it’s not a non-negotiable boundary.
+If you’re not prepared to leave the relationship if your spouse doesn’t fulfill one of these needs, then it’s not a non-negotiable boundary.

 When emotions are running high or you’re highly triggered, you’ll be tempted to create a list of non-negotiable boundaries that look something like this: